Tags

 The basic syntax for using the include

 tag is straightforward.
-You specify the name of the snippet you want to include, optionally followed by variables to be passed into the snippet.
+You specify the snippet you want to include by its filename, without the extension:

 The include